-UK Biodiversity Indicators 2019.
-Indicator C6 – Insects of the countryside 2019
+UK Biodiversity Indicators 2020.
+Indicator C6 – Insects of the wider countryside (butterflies) 2020

-These documents support response indicator: C6.
-Insects in the wider countryside (butterflies).
-The documents include a fiche, datasheet and technical background document.
+These documents support state indicator C6 – Insects of the wider countryside (butterflies).
+The documents include a datasheet and technical background document.

 Butterflies are complementary to birds and bats as an indicator, especially the habitat specialists, because they use resources in the landscape at a much finer spatial scale than either of these groups.